Central High School (Louisville, Kentucky): 19th and 20th-century history

 Central Colored School opened on October 7, 1873, and was located at Sixth and Kentucky.
 It became the first African-American high school in the state of Kentucky when high school classes were added.
 The first class of students enrolled was 87 pupils and they received 2 years of high school-level education.

-After the formation of Central High School (Louisville Colored High School), neighboring Kentucky cities added their own segregated public schools for African American students including Paris Colored High School in Paris; Clinton Street High School (later known as Mayo–Underwood School) in Frankfort; William Grant High School in Covington; Russell School in Lexington; Lincoln High School in Paducah; and Winchester High School in Winchester.
-The Central High School would go on to have four other locations: Ninth and Magazine Streets, Ninth and Chestnut Streets, Eighth and Chestnut Streets, and its current location of Eleventh and Chestnut Streets since 1952.
+After the formation of Central High School (Louisville Colored High School), neighboring Kentucky cities added their own segregated public schools for African American students including Paris Colored High School in Paris; Clinton Street High School (later known as Mayo–Underwood School) in Frankfort; William Grant High School in Covington; Russell School in Lexington; Lincoln High School in Paducah; and Oliver High School in Winchester.

+Central High School would go on to have four other locations: Ninth and Magazine Streets, Ninth and Chestnut Streets, Eighth and Chestnut Streets, and its current location of Eleventh and Chestnut Streets since 1952.

 The school was renamed Central Colored High School in 1892 and John Miller Maxwell was its first principal.
 William Warley, civil rights campaigner, attended Central and while a student in 1902 prepared a speech about the inferior educational offerings available to African Americans in Louisville.

 In 1917, a former school for whites was remodeled for it.

 Until 1956, Louisville Central High School was the only public high school in the city for African Americans.
 The United States Supreme Court struck down racial segregation in public schools in 1954 in the famous Brown v.
 Board of Education, Topeka, Kansas case.
 In 1956, Louisville public schools desegregated.

 Louisville Central High School and the rest of the Louisville school system played a part in both integration efforts and the Cold War.
 In 1957, as many around the world began to take notice of racial problems within the United States, the United States Information Agency produced promotional materials touting "The Louisville Story" as an example of peaceful integration.

 In 1978, a committee of the Jefferson County Public Schools considered renaming Central High School in honor of its most famous alumnus Muhammad Ali, but the motion failed to pass.